open-telemetry/opentelemetry-js/experimental/packages/opentelemetry-sdk-node/README.md

 Configure a resource.
 Resources may also be detected by using the `autoDetectResources` method of the SDK.

+### resourceDetectors

+Configure resource detectors.
+By default, the resource detectors are [envDetector, processDetector].
+NOTE: In order to enable the detection, the parameter `autoDetectResources` has to be `true`.

 ### sampler

 Configure a custom sampler.
-By default all traces will be sampled.
+By default, all traces will be sampled.

 ### spanProcessor